Hackerl/pangolin/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Pangolin is a program that allows to inject an ELF file into a remote process, both static & dynamically linked programs can be targetted.
+Pangolin is a program that allows to inject an ELF file into a remote process, both static & dynamically linked programs can be targeted.

 ### Built With